 Liddle is not alone in this view, if the number of books and articles on the need to re-humanise the workplace that are crossing my desk is anything to go by.
 There seems to be a groundswell of opinion about the need to shift to more compassionate ways of leading people in uncertain times.

-There is much that HR can do to support development of more humane cultures where people feel valued and can perform at their best – but it requires courage (one of the key competencies in the CIPD’s new Profession Map)
+There is much that HR can do to support development of more humane workplace cultures where people feel valued and can perform at their best.

 One of the first steps is for the profession to recognise that the HR ‘rule book’ is often (inadvertently) making situations worse.
-Disciplinary and grievance procedures are a prime example – often plunging already stressed employees into damaging, divisive situations where no-one wins and it’s unlikely good working relationships will ever be restored.
+Disciplinary and grievance procedures are a prime example.
+They often plunge already stressed employees into damaging, divisive situations where no-one wins and it’s unlikely good working relationships will ever be restored.

 That isn’t to say the business doesn’t need to deal robustly with difficult issues – but there are other, more constructive, collaborative ways to deal with the vast majority of conflict that arises in organisations – mediation and restorative conversations to name just a few.